mydobie/featureFlags/README-REDUX.md

 - features is an array of feature flag objects
 - overrides: (optional) array of feature flag objects that will override items in the features array.
-- persist: (optional defaults false) does redux store persists across page refreshes
+- persist: (optional defaults false) is the redux store set to persist across page refreshes and do you flag settings persist across page refreshes

 ---